-Top Reasons Why Students Choose GPED
+Top Reasons Why Students Choose to Study in the GPED

 - GPED Forum.
-A new seminar series, the "GPED Forum" was established in 2013.
-Prominent thinkers (including GPED alumni) from academia, policy organizations, think-tanks, corporations, as well as non-profit organizations, visit us for a day and give a one hour lecture on a topic related to their field.
-Time is also allotted for GPED students to meet these top economists and interact with them.
-The current schedule is available at: http://as.vanderbilt.edu/gped/gped-forum
+A seminar series known as the GPED Forum was established in 2013.
+Prominent thinkers (including GPED alumni) from academia, policy organizations, think tanks, corporations, and non-profit organizations visit us for a day and give a one hour lecture on a topic related to their field.
+Time is also allotted for GPED students to meet and interact with these visitors.
+The current schedule is available at http://as.vanderbilt.edu/gped/gped-forum.

 - Alumni Network.
 Since its beginning in 1956, the program has maintained a strong network of over 1700 alumni from more than 135 countries.
 GPED alumni serve in a wide variety of prestigious positions and institutions across the globe.
 Students fondly refer to the GPED as a family - from the time they begin their studies, through graduation and beyond.
 Current students network with alumni and often learn about internship or job opportunities or receive career advice.

 - Program Assistance.
 GPED staff members assist students from the time they apply to the program, provide support for them during the duration of their studies, and keep close contact with them after they graduate.
 From a friendly greeting to assisting with academic issues, the GPED staff provides a welcoming environment for students and helps them make the most of their time in the GPED, at Vanderbilt, and in Nashville.
 International students additionally receive support from International Student and Scholar Services.